tripl-to/proposal/README.md

 - Travelers
 - Hosts (hotels, airlines, tourist attractions, guides, the ones giving the real experience to the traveler)
-- Helpers (CRC services, translators, any service needed byt the hosts to create a better experience for the traveler)
+- Helpers (CRC services, translators, any service needed by the hosts to create a better experience for the traveler)
 - Middle mans (travel companies, tour operators, bed banks, channel managers, the ones that facilitate the travel more on the side of communication, aggregation)

 ## Availability